 AP Interview: Tennis mulls anti-doping step

-PARIS -- The International Tennis Federation might copy blood-testing measures used by cycling to weed out drug cheats.
+PARIS -- Tennis is considering whether to adopt blood-testing measures used by cycling and track to catch drug cheats.

 Read full story